galnir/Master-Bot/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. Windows, Ubuntu...]
+ - OS: [e.g. Windows, Ubuntu...]:
- - Node Version(Should be v14 atleast):
+ - Node.js Version(Should be v16 at least):
  - Is python 2.7 installed?:
  - How are you hosting the bot(Locally, on a vps, heroku, glitch...):